 U.S. exports of agricultural products to Hong Kong totaled $3.9 billion in 2013, the 6th largest U.S. Ag export market.
 Leading categories include: tree nuts ($1.2 billion), beef and beef products ($823 million), fresh fruit ($357 million), and pork and pork products ($200 million).

-U.S. exports of private commercial services* (i.e., excluding military and government) to Hong Kong were $6.4 billion in 2012 (latest data available), 0.7% ($45 million) less than 2011 but 94% greater than 2002.
-Other private services (business, professional and technical services and financial services), and other transportation (port and freight services) categories accounted for most of the U.S. services exports to Hong Kong.
+U.S. exports of private commercial services* (i.e., excluding military and government) to Hong Kong were $9.1 billion in 2013, 39% ($2.6 billion) more than 2012 and 170% greater than 2003.
+Other private services (business, professional and technical services, royalties and license fees, financial services, and other transportation (port and freight services) categories accounted for most of the U.S. services exports to Hong Kong.